evaera/Rocs/docs/index.html.md

 ### Hooks

 Systems can have multiple dependencies.
-Each dependency can have its own set of **hooks**, which are invoked differently depending on the hook.
+Each dependency can have its own set of **behaviors**, which are invoked differently depending on the behavior.

-For example, there is an `onUpdated` hook which is invoked whenever one of the dependent components is updated (on any entity), the `onInterval` hook can be used to repeatedly call the hook as long as the dependency is met, and the `onEvent` hook can be used to run connect an event listener when the dependency is met and disconnect the listener when it is no longer met.
+For example, there is an `onUpdated` behavior which is invoked whenever one of the dependent components is updated (on any entity), the `onInterval` behavior can be used to repeatedly call the behavior as long as the dependency is met, and the `onEvent` behavior can be used to run connect an event listener when the dependency is met and disconnect the listener when it is no longer met.

 ### System sleeping